aik-goit/seg4105_playground/tut02/README.md

 quick idea capture, the approach involves prototyping techniques like breadboarding, where essential elements such as places, affordances, and connection lines are represented with words rather than pictures.
 An example in the context of an invoicing tool illustrates how this approach sparks discussions, allowing for agile exploration and decision-making.

+Chapter 5:
+In chapter 5, it describes how in shaping work for a fixed time window, it's essential to eliminate potential pitfalls and uncertainties upfront.
+This involves scrutinizing the project to ensure it's free of unanticipated problems that could derail it within the fixed timeframe.
+By analyzing the project's elements, identifying technical unknowns, and addressing design challenges, teams aim for a thin-tailed probability distribution, minimizing the risk of the project extending beyond its initial scope.
+The process also includes declaring certain use cases as out of bounds to keep the project within the defined appetite and cutting back on non-essential elements to maintain a focused and achievable goal.
+This proactive approach helps ensure that shaped projects are well-prepared and free of critical holes or ambiguities before being undertaken.